David Prior, Baron Prior of Brampton

-David Gifford Leathes Prior, Baron Prior of Brampton (born 3 December 1954) is the current chairman of NHS England and chairman of University College Hospital.
+David Gifford Leathes Prior, Baron Prior of Brampton (born 3 December 1954) is the former chairman of NHS England and chairman of University College Hospital.
 He served as Conservative Member of Parliament (MP) for North Norfolk from 1997 until the 2001 general election, when he lost his seat to Norman Lamb of the Liberal Democrats by 483 votes.
 In 2015, he was appointed as a life peer in the House of Lords.

 Early life

-He was educated at Charterhouse School and Pembroke College, Cambridge, where he gained an exhibition and MA in Law.
+The son of Conservative politician James Prior, he was educated at Charterhouse School and Pembroke College, Cambridge, where he gained an exhibition and MA degree in Law.

 During his time at Cambridge, he helped to launch the Cambridge University Industrial Society, a student group, which subsequently spread to many other UK universities.
 He was Chairman of the Cambridge University Conservative Association and was elected an officer of Cambridge University Students’ Union.

 Career

 From 1977 to 1980, he worked for the investment banks Lehman Brothers and Lazard Frères in New York, training as an investment banker, and qualified as a barrister in 1976, becoming a member of Gray's Inn.
 He was seconded to the British Steel Corporation to work with Sir Ian MacGregor.
 He was appointed Managing director of British Steel Service Centres Ltd and later appointed Commercial Director British Steel, establishing joint ventures in China, Turkey, Europe and North America.
 After British Steel, he managed a number of private steel and manufacturing businesses.

 He was elected as MP for North Norfolk in 1997 and he became Chief Executive of the Conservative Party and its deputy chairman and a member of the trade and industry select committee.
 In 2002 he was appointed chairman of the Norfolk and Norwich University Hospital NHS Trust, resigning in November 2006.
 He was acting chairman of the Conservative Party in 2001.
 In the same year, he was made Honorary Doctor at Anglia Ruskin University.

 On 14 November 2006, he was arrested, among others, by Norfolk Constabulary investigating allegations of financial irregularities at Cawston Park Hospital previously known as Cawston College, a private psychiatric hospital in Cawston, Norfolk.
 He was cleared of involvement in the alleged fraud on 15 February 2007 and subsequently reappointed as chairman of the Norfolk and Norwich University Hospital NHS Trust.

 In 2009, he was invited to be Chairman of Ormiston Victory Academy in Norwich.
 He founded and chairs two free schools, the Jane Austen College, and Sir Isaac Newton Free School, a sixth-form college specialising in sciences and mathematics.
 He is also the chairman of Norwich Primary Academy.
 In 2012, he became a Trustee of the Inspiration Trust.
 From 2005 to 2009 he was Chairman of Friends of Families House.